andrewaguiar/andrewaguiar.github.io/_posts/2017-08-23-rails-how-to-create-rails-applications-more-secure.md

 end
 ```

-Block based on User Agent (not so useful in my opnion due it is easy to fake).
+Block based on User Agent (not so useful in my opinion, because it is easy to fake).

 ```ruby
 # Block logins from a bad user agent